 Secondly the gathering of data using smart technology such as wearables is increasingly a very effective way of monitoring conditions of patients remotely.
 Whilst potentially overwhelming, consider the incredible benefits of knowing an individual’s genetic makeup from birth and then being able to match that up throughout their life by capturing and recording data from wearables and other smart devices.

-Clearly the trend towards digital healthcare is well underway and for the first time Digital Healthcare was called out in Mary Meekers 2017 Internet Trends.
+Clearly the trend towards digital healthcare is well underway and for the first time Digital Healthcare was called out in last year’s Mary Meekers 2017 Internet Trends.
 The report covers everything from the significant increase of interest from VC’s and investors, estimated at a staggering £3 trillion in overall value.
 Considering this in the context of our own health system we debated this at length; given the current constraints is enough being invested to move forward and are the policies flexible enough to encourage transformation.
 John cited one example being the tendering of contracts to large companies which can save time and result in less management effort but not necessarily achieve best value, outcome or innovation.

-We’re living longer, positive!
+We’re living longer – a good thing, mostly!
 We’re likely to live longer with conditions that affect old age; not quite so positive!
 There’s much discussion about the looming time bomb and inability of our health system to cope with the increased population and the ‘burden’ it will place on budgets.
 Health systems must adjust, transform and embrace digital as part of their strategy for the future, to provide better services and experiences not only for the users of the services, but for the professionals providing the services too.
 As John suggests “We must adjust our thinking and start to consider health and care budgets not as ‘cost centres’, but as an investment in our citizens and our communities.
 Digital health and care is a significant enabler and in successfully embracing digital we will create a significantly strengthened system supporting our people in a more engaged, healthier and wealthier society”.

 Waracle’s own experience has highlighted incredible results that can be achieved from clinical trial management and remote patient condition monitoring.
-If you’d like to discuss more about digital health and care please contact us today.
+If you’d like to discuss more about digital health and care. please contact us today.